Nathan Thrall: "The Separate Regimes Delusion"

+"A Day in the Life of Abed Salama"

 In March 2021, The New York Review of Books published Thrall's piece, "A Day in the Life of Abed Salama: One man's quest to find his son lays bare the reality of Palestinian life under Israeli rule," together with an animated trailer.
 The article was covered in The Washington Post, Foreign Policy, The American Prospect, Jewish Currents, European publications, the Israeli newspaper Haaretz, a podcast episode hosted by New York Times columnist Peter Beinart, and a two-part, forty-minute segment on Democracy Now!
-Mondoweiss stated that "Thrall narrates his tale with detachment and precision, reminiscent of Hersey's Hiroshima."
-Longreads called it "an astonishing feat of reporting" and named it a Best Feature of 2021, stating: "This isn't just the best feature I read this year.
-It's one of the best I've ever read, period. ...
-Expertly researched and brilliantly told, Thrall's feature is a masterpiece."
+Longreads called it "an astonishing feat of reporting" and named it a Best Feature of 2021.

-A news article in Haaretz noted that Ro Khanna praised "A Day in the Life of Abed Salama" at the plenary session of the J Street conference and sent what is known as a "Dear Colleague" letter to the nearly 100 members of the Congressional Progressive Caucus, urging them to read the "extraordinary article" that "deepens and enriches our understanding of Israel-Palestine" and "deserves our attention."
-Attached to the Congressional letter were endorsements of the piece J.M.
-Coetzee, Desmond Tutu, Michelle Alexander, Frank Lowenstein, Aaron David Miller, David Shulman, Avraham Burg, former director general of Israel's Foreign Ministry Alon Liel, Ilan Baruch, Hanan Ashrawi, and the heads of B'Tselem and al-Haq, leading Israeli and Palestinian human rights organizations.
-Thrall's piece was quoted from in the Report of the Special Rapporteur on the situation of human rights in the Palestinian territories occupied since 1967, presented to the 47th session of the United Nations Human Rights Council.